mlsmithjr/wandarr/README.md

 In the *vid-only* template above, we defined the ffmpeg options to handle audio and subtitles.
 In this case, we're just copying with no changes.
 Now we need to know the ffmpeg options for handling video.
-The video-select value of *medium* matches all *medium* definitions in engines.
+The video-quality value of *medium* matches all *medium* definitions in engines.
 This tells wandarr that any hosts that match an engine definition containing a *medium* will be a eligible match for this template.
 So for medium we have told wandarr how to transcode video for video toolbox, intel qsv, and nvidia cuda.
 Whichever hosts are associated to those engines may be selected to do the job.